som-shahlab/ehrshot-benchmark/README.md

 # 👂 💉 EHRSHOT

-A benchmark for few-shot evaluation of foundation models for electronic health records (EHRs).
+A benchmark/dataset for few-shot evaluation of foundation models for electronic health records (EHRs).
 You can **[download it here.](https://stanfordaimi.azurewebsites.net/datasets/72587f3f-45ab-43fc-8b54-7544c1d8bf51)**

 ----